 And last but super delicious, don’t forget the bleu cheese toast for dipping in the soup!

-- In a medium sized sauce pan, start heating chicken broth on medium heat.
+- In a medium sized sauce pan, start heating 5 ½ cups chicken broth on medium heat.

-- In a separate bowl, whisk the sour cream, milk, cornstarch and black pepper until smooth.
+- In a separate bowl, whisk ¾ cups sour cream, ½ cup milk, 3 Tablespoons cornstarch and ¼ teaspoon black pepper until smooth.

 - Pour this mixture into the chicken broth, whisking it to incorporate into the broth.
 Raise heat to medium high and, stirring occasionally, cook until it just starts to boil.
 You don't want a hard boil, or the sour cream and milk may separate from the broth.
 But you want it to heat long enough to thicken the soup.

-- Once the soup has thickened just a bit, add Frank's hot sauce and the cooked chicken.
+- Once the soup has thickened just a bit, add ½ cup Frank's hot sauce and 2 cups cooked chicken.

-- For the bleu cheese toasts, place sliced baguette onto baking sheet and spread a thin layer of butter on slices.
+- Place sliced baguette onto baking sheet and spread a thin layer of butter on slices.

 - Place under broiler and broil just until edges begin to turn golden.